The 15 Best Low-Cost Help Desk Software for Small Businesses

 What makes Pylon work well for SMBs is that it doesn’t treat each message as an isolated ticket.

-Conversations from customer Slack channels, community posts, emails, and forms roll up into accounts, giving you a clear picture of what’s happening with each customer, not just what’s in the queue.
+Conversations from customer Slack channels, community posts, emails, and forms roll up into accounts, giving you a clear picture of what’s happening with each customer.

 Teams using Pylon in Slack